 - 31. When applications for a new premises licence or club premises certificate, or a provisional statement or variation of these licences are submitted the applicant is required to produce an operating schedule.
 In completing the operating schedule, applicants should set out in some detail how they intend to run the premises to promote the four licensing objectives. - 32.
+One of the greatest irritations to residents is the excessive noise escaping from licensed premises, especially when trying to sleep.
 There can be little doubt that a well-managed licensed venue can benefit the local community.
-However, there is a risk of local residents being disturbed, particularly if the venue is open late at night because people leaving the premises can be a significant problem in the early hours.
-Customers may be less inhibited about their behaviour and may be unaware of the noise they are creating.
-The possibility of these risks will need to be considered when an application is being completed.

-33. The Licensing Authority has produced an Example of Good Practice for Licensed Premises and a pool of example conditions to assist applicants in completing their operating schedules.
+However, there is clearly a risk of local residents being disturbed, particularly if the venue is open late at night because people leaving the premises can be a significant problem in the early hours.
+Customers may be less inhibited about their behaviour and may be unaware of the noise they are creating. - 33.
+The Licensing Authority has produced an Example of Good Practice for Licensed Premises and a pool of example conditions to assist applicants in completing their operating schedules.